dandichen/dandichen.github.io/_pages/about.md

 - **E-value**

-Another idea is the E-value, the minimum strength of the association on the relative risk scale that unmeasured confounding would explain away the observed treatment-outcome association.
+Another idea is the E-value, which provides the minimum strength of the association on the relative risk scale that unmeasured confounding would explain away the observed treatment-outcome association.
 [17] Calculated directly from the observed relative risk between the treatment $$A$$ and the outcome $$Y$$, the E-value quantifies how the unmeasured confounding can bias the treatment or the outcome while taking into account the associations of $$U \rightarrow Y$$ and $$U \rightarrow A$$.

-After dichotomizing the outcome $$Y$$ into a binary variable using the indicator function $$1_{Y \geq 0}$$, a $$2\times 2$$ table can be obtained as follows.
+After dichotomizing the outcome $$Y$$ into a binary variable using the indicator function $$1_{Y > 0}$$, a $$2\times 2$$ table can be obtained as follows.
 ![test image](images/2by2_table.png)
 Then the relative risk for the exposed group ($$A = 1$$) and the unexposed group ($$A = 0$$) is 0.9576 with 95% confidence interval (0.8500, 1.0787) and p-value 0.48.
 Therefore, after taking the inverse of the relative risk (since it is protective) and applying the formula, the computed E-value is 1.2596 for the point estimate.
 However, the E-value for the confidence interval of the relative risk is 1 since the upper limit of the confidence interval is greater than 1.
 [18]